the-frey/generation-ships/README.md

 ### If on a regular tile:

 - Take 1 point from your water store.
+- Roll two dice: if they add up to 7, then take a Crisis card.
 - Trade with other players or buy a Action card for 3 Resources; you may decide the rate of exchange of resources between yourselves.
 - You may play a weapon, either a railgun or a Action card (*only* if no Action card has been played already).
 The target ship must be on the same tile or the tile behind.
 - You may play a boarding card, but only if no Action card has been played already.